-This is the most prestigious event in all of hurling.
+This is the most prestigious event in all of hurling, comparable to the Champions League final in football or the Super Bowl in the NFL.
 The All Ireland Senior Hurling Championship is played as a tournament-style event with 14 county teams competing for the Liam McCarthy Cup.
 The grand final match is typically held on the first Sunday of September every year.

 Each of the four provinces in Ireland holds a championship as a lead-up to the All Ireland Senior Hurling Championship.
 The winning team of any provincial championship advances straight to the semi-finals of the All-Ireland mentioned above.
 The losing team enters the All-Ireland at the quarter-finals stage.